 I love to do various stuff and not get stuck in something.
 The programming part will remain my job, that’s what I want to do as a job – I’m not planning on launching my own agency, it wouldn’t make sense.
 My motivation for this entrepreneurial side is that it keeps me active and I feel empowered.
 I don’t like to waste my time and I’m aware that I must keep myself on track with anything I like doing.

-Story 3: “The most important here is a flexible mindset – this way of making time for your “work” outside work.”
+Entrepreneurial Story #4: “The most important here is a flexible mindset – this way of making time for your “work” outside work.”
 (Betty, coder)

 And to sweeten things a little – we also have Betty’s Cakes (Prăjituricile lui Betty).
 One of our coder girls surprised us on Valentine’s Day with some delicious and really beautiful homemade cupcakes.
 That’s when we found out that’s the rise of Betty the cookiepreneur!